openbaton/fm-system/README.md

 	"redundancyScheme":"1:N"
 }
 ```
-This information will be processed by the Open Baton FM which will create a VNFC instance in standby.
+This information will be processed by the `openbaton-fms` which will create a VNFC instance in standby.
 Then in a Drools rule this action can be called as following:
 ```
 highAvailabilityManager.switchToRedundantVNFC(failedVnfcInstance,vnfr,vdu);
 ```

+# Tutorial

+You can follow the tutorial at this page: http://openbaton.github.io/documentation/fms-sipp-tutorial/

 # Issue tracker